slhck/smem2/readme.md

 Because large portions of physical memory are typically shared among multiple applications, the standard measure of memory usage known as resident set size (RSS) will significantly overestimate memory usage.
 PSS instead measures each application's "fair share" of each shared area to give a realistic measure.

 smem2 is based the [original `smem` version](https://www.selenic.com/smem/) and its many forks, with adjustments primarily made in the [fork from GdH](https://github.com/G-dH/smem).
 This is just a cleaner version of the original `smem` with some additional features and bugfixes, and Python code improvements.
+The whole credit to the actual functionality goes to the original authors.

 smem2 has many features: